Yven92/MyoCoachV2/docs/firmware-programming-manual.md

 * :four: Connecting the Arduino card to the computer

-* :five: Transfer the MyoCoach programme to the Arduino card
+* :five: Transfer the MyoCoach program to the Arduino card

 * :six: After transferring the program to the arduino card you can remove it from the usb port that was connected to the computer and put in a usb serial port of the raspberry pi card like this picture below.
 <a >